chec/commercejs-chopchop-demo/README.md

 to install sample data into your account.
 To install the Chec CLI, run `npm install -g @chec/cli` (or `yarn global add @chec/cli`).

 * Navigate to your projects folder: `cd ~/Projects`
-* Install the Chop Chop demo store: `chec demo-store`
+* Install the ChopChop demo store: `chec demo-store`
   * Choose "Chop Chop demo store (Next.js)" from the list
   * This will install dependencies and sample data, then start your dev server
   * Stop the server, open `.env` and add your `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` for using Stripe, then re-run `npm run dev`